evrova/dphcp_deltastep/README.md

 To run the shared bucket version, switch to the sharedBucketsVersion branch.

-The project group consists of: Erik Träff, Clara Brimnes Gardner, Andrey Oblupinand Gabriela Evrova.
+The project group consists of: Erik Träff, Clara Brimnes Gardner, Andrey Oblupin and Gabriela Evrova.